dji-sdk/Payload-SDK-Doc/source/quick-start/index.md

 - Payload SDK functionality is enabled after completing the binding process.
 - You can test PSDK functions through DJI Pilot on Android devices.
-- Get the latest version of [DJI Pilot App](https://www.dji.com/matrice-200-series/info#downloads), install it on DJI Crystalsky or other Android devices.
+- Get the latest version of [DJI Pilot App](https://www.dji.com/matrice-200-series/info#downloads), install it on DJI CrystalSky or other Android devices.
 Then connect the remote controller and the mobile device using a USB cable.
 - Run DJI Pilot app.
 For the first use, your mobile device needs an internet connection to finish registration with your login DJI account.
 - After the registration, the sensor data of the development board will be displayed in the DJI Pilot app, which means the communication establishment is successful!